-- Select pricing plan Hourly Plan - Summer and notice the graph showing Current Time and Current Price.
+- Select pricing plan Hourly Plan - Summer and notice the red dot moving along the graph showing time and price.
+Current Time and Current Price are also shown at the top of the applet.
 What is the lowest price and during what times of day does it occur?
 Change the pricing plan to Hourly Plan - Winter.
 Now, what is the lowest price and when does it occur?

-- Set the switches so that only the solar module is connected.
-(You can find the solar module in the Household Appliances menu.
-Use the scroll bar to see it.)
+- Choose the 175 W solar module from each of the Appliances menus.
+(You may need to use the scroll bar to see it.)
 Reset the time and watch for 24 hours.
 What happens?
 How does the time of day affect the production of the solar module?
 Under which pricing plan does the solar module save the home consumer most money?
-What happens when the solar module and the PC are the only connected appliances?
+What happens when one 175W solar module and the PC are the only connected appliances?

 - Your utility offers a Three-Tiered Plan.
 During what times should you avoid using the clothes washer during the summer?
 During the winter?

 - Your utility offers an Hourly Plan.
 How much do you pay for energy if you use your clothes washer on a winter weekday from 8:00 AM to 10:00 AM compared with using it from 7:00 PM to 9:00 PM?
 If you wash clothes three times per week, how much could you save during one year by changing your washing time from evening to morning?